PanDAWMS/panda-docs/docs/source/client/pflow.rst

 The user can submit the workflow to PanDA using ``pflow`` that is included in panda-client.
 First, create a file called :brown:`simple_chain.cwl` containing the cwl code above.
 Next, you need to create an empty yaml file since cwl files work with yaml files that describe workflow inputs.
-This example doesn't take an input, so the empty yaml file is enough.
+This example doesn't take an input, so the yaml file can be empty.

 .. prompt:: bash

-  touch test.yaml
+  touch dummy.yaml
-  pflow --cwl simple_chain.cwl --yaml test.yaml --outDS user.<your_nickname>.blah
+  pflow --cwl simple_chain.cwl --yaml dummy.yaml --outDS user.<your_nickname>.blah

+``pflow`` automatically sends local *.cwl, *.yaml, and *.json files to PanDA together with the workflow.
 ``--outDS`` is the basename of the datasets for output and log files.
 Once the workflow is submitted, the cwl and yaml files are parsed on the server side to generate tasks with sequential numbers in the workflow.
 The system uses a combination of the sequential number